I did not remember getting to

 The wind began to blow.
 Clouds

 were on the move.
-Some were dark, blowing themselves up like froth.
+Some were dark, blowing themselves up like foam.
 They intermingled

 seemed as though it was going to rain.
 It got darker and darker.
 Then, the clouds formed a larger monster

-cloud that went across the night sky swallowing other clouds up.
+cloud across the night sky, swallowing other clouds up.
 It looked like

 a dragon.
 I watched the dragon in the sky eat up everything on its way.
 There